 • The underlying data driving the assessment ensures remarkable accuracy, based on over 24 million assessments given over our 30+ years.
 Our equal-interval RIT scale increases the stability, providing grade-independent analysis of a child's learning.

 • For educators, it means at last having timely information that, used well, can change the course of a student's school year — and life.

-• For more information, you can read A Parent's Guide to MAP or MAP's Parent Toolkit either by opening this link document.
+• For more information, you can read MAP's Parent Toolki by opening this link document.